 What Are AAA Games?

-The term "AAA" (pronounced "triple-A") didn't become relevant until the late 1990s, when more and more companies started spending exuberant amounts of money on games.
+The term "AAA" (pronounced "triple-A") didn't become relevant until the late 1990s, when more and more companies started spending exuberant amounts of money developing games.

-AAA games are supposed to have top-notch graphics, audio, and gameplay—they’re also expected to sell millions of copies to recoup the costs of production.
-Some examples of AAA games include Far Cry 5, Monster Hunter World, and Red Dead Redemption 2.
+AAA games are supposed to have top-notch graphics, audio and sound, character design, and gameplay.
+They're also expected to sell millions of copies to recoup the costs of production.

 The Rise of Microtransactions

 When you pay $60 for a game, you expect it to come with everything.
-You shouldn't have to pay for extra, right?
-In the eyes of a money-hungry game publisher, that outlook is laughable.
+You shouldn't have to pay for extra.
+But in the eyes of money-hungry game publishers, that outlook is laughable.

 Why can't games just deliver a complete set of assets and gameplay when you buy the game?